How to install the µTest++ Testing Framework

 MICRO_OS_PLUS_TRACE

-- to include the trace callsMICRO_OS_PLUS_TRACE_MICRO_TEST_PLUS
+– to enable trace callsMICRO_OS_PLUS_TRACE_MICRO_TEST_PLUS

-- to enable some tracing messages
+– to activate specific tracing messages

-Compiler options
+Compiler Options

 -std=c++20

-or higher for C++ sources
+or later for C++ source files

 Dependencies